-Pan Roasted Brussel Sprouts have now become a sophisticated side dish for your dinner party or Holiday table.
+Sauteed Brussel Sprouts have now become a sophisticated side dish for your dinner party or holiday table.
 The blue cheese and Medjool dates complement the Brussel Sprouts in such a way that gives this dish an added dimension of flavors and textures.
 Your guests will definitely be asking for seconds.

 This recipe is an easy preparation.
 From start to finish this dish can be on your table in 30 minutes.
 It takes very little prep time and you'll be amazed at how simple it is.